rollator3000/MS_omics/README.md

     │   └── PDF            <- All sources that could be saved/ dowloaded as PDF │
     └── docs               <- Documents used within this repository!
         │                      Explainatory/ Describtive material, Notes etc.
         │
-        ├ explorative_subsets <- Performance of a RF with differnt percent │                        of subsets! --> Explorative Results!
-To find │                        out which blocks do need which subsets for │                        our project!
+        ├─ explorative_subsets <- Performance of a RF with differnt percent │                         of subsets!
+        │                         --> Explorative Results!
+To find out which │                             blocks do need which subsets for our │                             project!
         │
         └── performance_final_subsets <- RF Performance on the final subsetted DFs -> once for joint blocks